How To Dye Reddish Hair Blonde

 3. Bleaching Done Right

-Follow the instructions given on the box to mix the developer and bleach and to apply it to your hair.
+Follow the instructions given on the box thoroughly if you plan to bleach hair at home.
+Mix the developer and bleach and apply it to your hair.
 Avoid applying too much bleach to your hair.

 While trying to remove your natural red hair color, it is better to prolong the treatment duration over multiple sessions.
 Do not be hasty, or it may cost you your hair.